SumoLogic-Labs/collector-management-client/README.md

 Collector Management Script
 ============

+**Disclaimer:** As this is a community-supported script, we recommend first testing this script against non-production hosts.
+When upgrading a large set of Collectors, we advise running a small batch of upgrades first, to ensure that the upgrades work correctly before initiating a much larger upgrade job.

 This Python script allows managing a set of installed Collectors.
 The script currently supports:

 * Listing details for a set of Collectors